microchip-pic-avr-examples/dspic33ck512mpt608-provision-prototyping/README.md

     - TPDS requires a TA10x extension to be installed:
         - How to request access:
             - Under the Request Access section of myMicrochip, search and request access for product **"TA10x-TCSM TPDS configurator"** in the **All Products** dropdown.
             - A dialogue will ask to add an active NDA.
-Select the "No, Proceed" option to submit the request. **It will take some time for the approval process to complete**
+Select the "No, Proceed" option to submit the request. **It will take some time for the approval process to complete.**
             - Then download the extension under the Document Search section of myMicrochip.
 Filter by **"TA10x TPDS extension"** choosing version v2.7.1.
             - To install the extension simply open the Trust Platform Design Suite application
                 - Select the "Utilities" tab.